 My dad grew up in the era of Roger Moore, a debonair, charming, and sophisticated Bond.
-I saw Live and Let Die, Moonraker, The Man With The Golden Gun, etc. This peaked my curiosity so I rented other films starring Sean Connery, George Lazenby, Timothy Dalton, and Pierce Brosnan.
+Thanks to him, I saw Live and Let Die, Moonraker, The Man With The Golden Gun, etc. This peaked my curiosity so I rented other films starring Sean Connery, George Lazenby, Timothy Dalton, and Pierce Brosnan.
 Each actor had a different way to portray Bond, but a few things remained consistent: his charm, his smoothness and his suave nature.
 Daniel Craig has none of these qualities.

 Daniel Craig is a cunning, broken, dark James Bond.
 He just did not fit the profile for the 007 agent we all know and love.
-It honestly felt like watching a British Bourne.
+It honestly felt like watching a British Jason Bourne.

 While I’m saddened to see the original James Bond persona go, this new James Bond has its benefits.
 The movie had one of the most amazing plots I have ever enjoyed watching.
 The cast was undeniably excellent.
-The only disappointment was Ms. Moneypenny who goes from hero to zero by the end of the film.
-It was a thrill ride that will keep you on the edge of your seat the whole time.
-Also move over Paul McCartney’s Live and Let Die, Adele’s Skyfall song is now the best James Bond opening theme.
+The only disappointment was Ms. Moneypenny (Naomie Harris) who goes from hero to zero by the end of the film.
+It mixes in old characters with new actors who perform their roles in a modern take.
+Some might take some time to get use to.

 I would like to give a shout out to Ralph Fiennes as a British government official who has a significant role to play in the film.
 He is perfect for the film and I have a feeling we will be seeing him a lot more in the franchise.